saint2706/Games/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or discussion to propose new ideas, then follow the steps in [CONTRIBUTING.md](CONTRIBUTING.md).
+Please open an issue or discussion to propose new ideas, then follow the steps in [Contributor Guide](docs/source/contributors/contributing.rst).
 Remember to include tests and documentation updates alongside code changes.

 ## License